Stories

 So, what is a format?

 A host of things can go into a successful format, including scripts, set designs, jingles, theme music, catchphrases and the concept itself.
-It’s creating and protecting a detailed collection of such elements and bringing them together as a compelling, cohesive and protected package that makes for valuable format rights.
+It’s creating and protecting a detailed collection of such elements and bringing them together as a compelling, cohesive and protected package that makes for valuable format rights.Look at Who Wants To Be A Millionaire in Afghanistan, with the same music and style of opening credits http://www.youtube.com/watch?feature=player_embedded&v=8rqo8ftQkYU

-Why are formats so popular?
+Why are successful TV formats so valuable?

 There are a number of reasons why TV formats are now part of a multi-billion pound industry, spawning some of the biggest hits on TV channels around the World.